Strategic Learning and Trading in Broker-Mediated Markets: Numerical results

 \subsection{Mispecification of learning parameters}

-Here, we examine how mispecifications in model parameter values affect the outperformance metrics reported above.
-Using the values reported in Table \ref{tab:04_01} as a baseline, we stress each parameter by increasing and decreasing its value by $50\%$, and report the results in Table \ref{tab:mispecification_broker}.
+Next, we examine how mispecification of the value of model parameters affect the outperformance metrics reported above.
+Using the values reported in Table \ref{tab:04_01} as a baseline, we stress each parameter by increasing and decreasing its value by $50\%$, and report the results in Table \ref{tab:mispecification_broker} when the broker filters from prices and Table \ref{tab:mispecification_broker_alternative} when she filters from the informed trader's flows.

-We observe that, even with parameter mispecification, the broker's optimal strategy continues to outperform benchmarks 2 and 3, with outperformance levels remaining approximately the same as in the baseline.
-However, the broker's outperformance over the first benchmark now turns negative; note that these values are not statistically significant.
+We observe that, even when the broker mispecifies the parameters when filtering from prices, her outperformance levels remain approximately the same as in the baseline.
+Thus, benchmark 1 remains a strong candidate in this scenario.
+However, when the broker filters from the informed trader's flows, the optimal strategy outperforms all the benchmark, even with parameter mispecification.
+Thus, filtering from informed trader's flows remains a strong strategy for the broker.